ataractic/libcfg/README.md

+> ⚠️ not ready for usage

 # libcfg
-minimalistic and easy to use configuration manager
+minimalistic and easy to use configuration manager.